NikkelM/bachelor-thesis/README.md

 ## Overleaf project

-The Thesis is based on [this](https://www.overleaf.com/latex/templates/hpi-bachelor-and-master-thesis-template/tfnkxhwbrzpy) template.
+The thesis is based on [this](https://www.overleaf.com/latex/templates/hpi-bachelor-and-master-thesis-template/tfnkxhwbrzpy) template.